BenNavarroCS/CS/documentation/conditionals.md

 - != --- not equal to
 - <= and >= --- less than or equal to and greater than or equal to
+- and --- combines conditionals
+- or --- if one term is true then True